npat-efault/picocom/README.md

 picocom more pleasant.

 Custom completion works only with recent versions of the Bash shell (>= 4.3).
-It is in now way mandatory to enable / install custom completion to use picocom.
+It is in no way mandatory to enable / install custom completion in order to use picocom.
 Here's how you can enable it, if you wish.

 To manually enable custom completion support you need to source the file (custom completion script):